vli777/AgenticQA/README.md

   - Python 3.10+
   - Node.js 18+ (for the frontend)
-  - OpenAI API key (for embeddings or LLMs)
-  - NVIDIA API key (for Llama/Maverick inference)
+  - NVIDIA API key (REQUIRED - for hosted embeddings, reranking, and LLM inference.
+Free tier available!)
   - Pinecone API key and index
+  - OpenAI API key (OPTIONAL - only if using text-embedding-3-small instead of NVIDIA embeddings)
   - Railway or Render account (backend deployment) and Vercel (frontend) if you plan to host it

   ---